Tahirmehmood22/Backend-Project/README.md

+## ✅ To Run the Project

+Run this command  (npm install and npm run dev) to start the project in both Frontend and backend

+## ✅ Login Credentials

+Username: admin

+Password: password

 # 🎬 Movie App

 This is a movie management app built using **React (frontend)** and **Node.js + Express + MongoDB (backend)**.
 Users can add, edit, delete, and view movies.
 The app includes validation, tracking, and basic security considerations.